Nico Minardos

-Nico Minardos (February 15, 1930, Pangrati, Athens – August 27, 2011, Woodland Hills, Los Angeles, California) was a Greek-American actor.
-He died in 2011 in Woodland Hills, California at age 81, from natural causes.
+Nico Minardos (born Nicholas Minardos; February 15, 1930, Pangrati, Athens – August 27, 2011, Woodland Hills, Los Angeles) was a Greek-American actor.

 Work in Hollywood

 His first Hollywood screen appearance was as an extra in the 1952 film Monkey Business.
 His film credits also include Holiday for Lovers; Twelve Hours to Kill; It Happened in Athens; and Cannon for Cordoba.

 The majority of Minardos's work was in television, where he made guest appearances in a wide variety of shows.
-Due to his "dark looks" and accent, he was often cast as a Mexican.
+Due to his dark looks and accent, he was often cast as a Mexican.
+He appeared in "Have Gun Will Travel" S2 E19 "The Monster" as Carlos (1960).
 He played a thief in the Maverick episode, "The Judas Mask"; a doctor in The Twilight Zone episode "The Gift"; and two roles in the TV show Alias Smith and Jones, first as a bandit chief in "Journey from San Juan", and then as the Alcalde of a Mexican resort town in "Miracle at Santa Marta".
 These latter two appearances reunited him with Cannon for Cordoba co-star, Pete Duel, who played Hannibal Heyes, the alias Smith of the title.
 He was cast as an Italian, Giangiacomo, in the 1965 Perry Mason episode "The Case of the Sad Sicilian".
 Minardos also appeared in an episode of Barnaby Jones titled "The Loose Connection" (1973).

 In 1975, Minardos starred in and produced Assault on Agathon based on the book by Alan Caillou.
 It is the story of a revolutionary from World War II, the mysterious Agathon, who is committing terrorist acts in Greece and Albania.
 Minardos stars as Cabot Cain, a Western agent assigned to stop Agathon and locate a missing Interpol agent.
 Minardos obtained financing for the film from Kjell Qvale, a Bay Area-based automotive entrepreneur who was then the majority shareholder in Jensen Motors.
 Minardos had approached Qvale for a product placement deal to use a Jensen Interceptor during filming but ultimately convinced Qvale to finance the entire movie.
 MGM distributed the film but it was a financial failure.
 Minardos's last appearance on the screen was in an episode of The A-Team in 1983.

 Personal life

 He was born Nicholas Minardos in Greece and emigrated to the United States permanently in 1954; he became a naturalized citizen in 1960.
 Minardos was married twice, first briefly in the mid-1950s to the former Deborah Jean Smith (sometimes incorrectly referred to as Deborah Ann Montgomery).
 There were no children from that marriage.
-Two years after the divorce, Deborah married the legendary actor Tyrone Power, and after he died, producer Arthur Loew, Jr. Minardos remarried in 1965.
+Two years after the divorce, Deborah married the legendary actor Tyrone Power, and after he died, producer Arthur Loew Jr. Minardos remarried in 1965.
 He and his wife Julie had two children together, a son named George and a daughter named Nina.
 Minardos reputedly lived with the actress Marilyn Monroe in the 1950s and with the actress/dancer Juliet Prowse.